ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

   maxShownLines: 300
 ---

-> The target NixOS version of this article is 22.11, and the Nix version is 2.13.3.
-In this environment, Nix Flakes is still an experimental feature.
+> The target NixOS version of this post is 22.11, and the Nix version is 2.13.3.
+In this environment, Flakes is still an experimental feature.

 ## Article History